dspringuel-va/blog-posts/solid-principles/README.md

 Every programmer knows how easy software can rot if it is not designed and maintained properly.
 Then, design smells begin to rise.
 Software can then have the following attributes:

-- Rigide: Software that is hard to change, even in simple ways.
-Also, rigidity cause cascade updates in other modules, due to poor dependency management
+- *Rigid*: Software that is hard to change, even in simple ways.
+Also, rigidity cause cascade updates in other modules, due to poor dependency management.
-- Fragile: Software that when is updated, causes break and failure in other part of the software, sometimes that are unrelated
+- *Fragile*: Software that when is updated, causes break and failure in other part of the software, sometimes that are unrelated.
-- Immobile: Common parts that could be reused in other modules but are so anchored in their modules that the risk to refactor and extract them are too high.
+- *Immobile*: Common parts that could be reused in other modules but are so anchored in their modules that the risk to refactor and extract them are too high.

-The SOLID principles are simple design principles that helps prevent the precendent smells to happen in the first place.
-SOLID is an acronymn for the five principles
+The SOLID principles are simple design principles that help prevent the precedent smells to happen in the first place.
+SOLID is an acronymn for the five principles:

 - The **S**ingle Responsibility Principle
 - The **O**pen-Closed Principle